huntdatacenter/docs/docs/govern-science/compliance/README.md

 ## Subcontractors

 HUNT Cloud delivers services that include the use of subcontractors.
-The subcontractors are subject to laws, regulartions and terms no less protective than the terms HUNT Cloud is subject to under data processor agreements with our data controllers.
+The subcontractors are subject to laws, regulations and terms no less protective than the terms HUNT Cloud is subject to under data processor agreements with our data controllers.

 [Click here to see our subcontractors](subcontractors).